Here's a strategy that will help you shape your marketing message so your potential clients will stop and pay attention.

-Hi.
-It's Mui here.
-Welcome to another 5-minute marketing video.
-Today I want to talk to you about attracting clients.
-Attracting clients starts with effective marketing, and effective marketing starts with a very important question: What are your potential clients thinking about as related to your business?
+Attracting clients starts with effective marketing.
+And effective marketing starts with a very important question: What are your potential clients thinking about as related to your business?

 Their fears and desires are really two sides of the same coin.
 They're super high priority to your potential clients.
 They spend a lot of time thinking about them.
 It's where their focus and attention is.

 Now, as a business, you know that you have the perfect solution for them.
 But your potential clients don't.
-And in order for you to connect with them and get their attention, you need to do two things:
+Most of the time they may not even know what their own fears and desires are.
+In order for you to connect with them and get their attention, you need to do two things:

-(1) You need to help them articulate their fears and desires by talking about them.
+(1) Help them articulate their fears and desires.

-(2) You need to clearly demonstrate how your services will help them solve their problems and fulfill their burning desires.
+(2) Show them how your services will help them solve their problems and fulfill their burning desires.

 To give you an example, I'm going to share a typical piece of marketing from a fictitious cleaning company.
 So, for example, they might say, "We're a professional cleaning company based in London.
 We offer affordable cleaning services.
 Our cleaners are professional, trustworthy and punctual.
 We offer the highest level of service to all our customers."